-- Advertise all advocacy sessions at LAUNCH - Attend LAUNCH - After the legislative regular and any special sessions conclude, meet with your legislators in the community about the recent session - Share information about new laws with members
+- After the legislative regular session and any special sessions conclude, meet with your legislators in their district office about the recent session. - Share information about new laws with members. - In January and February, promote and participate in the Texas PTA Straight Talk event.

-For Experienced Advocacy Chairs
+Experienced Advocacy Chairs

-- Follow the actions of your school board, especially budget drafting which typically begins in January for the upcoming fiscal year - Consider volunteering for your Site-Based Improvement Team or School Health Advisory Council - Host a candidate or issue forum - Develop a candidate questionnaire and publicize the candidates' responses.
-Your executive board needs to approve questions to be used at the forum - Have voter registration forms available at all PTA/PTSA meetings for public access.
-Only Volunteer Deputy Registrars are allowed to assist with completing voter registration forms. - Educate candidates about PTA issues - Remember to keep it nonpartisan, non-secular, and open-minded
+- Follow the actions of your school board, especially budget drafting, which typically begins in January for the upcoming fiscal year. - Consider volunteering for your Site-Based Improvement Team or School Health Advisory Council. - Host a candidate or issue forum.
+Your executive board needs to approve questions to be used at the forum. - Develop a candidate questionnaire and publicize the candidates' responses.
+Your executive board needs to approve questions to be used on the questionnaire. - Have voter registration forms available at all PTA/PTSA meetings for public access.
+Only Volunteer Deputy Registrars are allowed to assist with completing voter registration forms. - Educate candidates about PTA issues. - Remember to keep it nonpartisan, non-secular, and open-minded.